 ‒ Michelle Obama

 Please remember that you’re human.
 Even when your circle is calling you superwoman.
 You’re freaking human.
 Take a break.
-Say no. Even in this season of Covid and Thanksgiving and chaos.
-SAY NO. And ask for help.
+Say no. Say no again.

 Maybe it is asking your partner for more help around the house.
 Maybe it talking to your employer about more flexibility, fewer hours, or for a much-deserved raise.
 Heck, maybe it’s all of the above.